turingschool/launch-curriculum/module3/lessons/Week4/LinkedIn.md

 * `Software Development Student | Seeking Full-Time Software Engineering Job | Java | C++ | 2020 Graduation`

-* `Aspiring Java Software Developer | Seeking Entry-Level Programming Position | Experience with Javascript and Python`
+* `Aspiring Backend Software Developer | Seeking Entry-Level Programming Position | Experience with C# and .NET`

 ### Section 4: Summary
 A summary provides opportunities to tell the story you want the reader to know about you and your career journey.
 So definitely start by re-reading your developer story that you've been working on.